saucecontrol/Brotli-IIS/building.md

 git submodule update --init
 ```

 The vcxproj in this project is configured to look for the headers and lib files under `brotli\buildfiles\[architecture]\install`.
-I use the following `cmake` commands to build the Brotli statc lib:
+I use the following `cmake` commands to build the Brotli static lib:

 Create x86 VC project files